alley28/dfa2018/manualoverride.md

 You will need to construct the token properly in order to open the door.
 The token required is a combination of four other tokens present in an array inside of a Cloudant DB object.

-Below is a good reference on functions that might be helpful:  http://docs.jsonata.org/string-functions.html
+Here is a good reference on functions that might be helpful:  http://docs.jsonata.org/string-functions.html

-The sample JSON output that contains the array looks as such:
+You can find a sample of the JSON output provided by the Cloudant DB Below.
+Hint:  There is `JSON Parse` Operation that can be helpful.

 ```
 {